clkasd/CarouselViewProject/README.md

-SimpleInfiniteCarousel
+Sample Carouse View
 ======================

-A sample to show how to make a simple infinite carousel with ViewPager on Android
+A sample project inspired from others.CarouselView with view pager android